dnnybnh/RNPassioSDK/README.md

 # TODO:
 * BUG FIXES: When the detection method is triggered, the camera view is frozen.
 * NOTE: Everything is still working even though the Camera view is frozen.
 This mean that the detection is still working if the user were to hover it over a logo.
 The label will also update
+* NATIVE VIEW: A potential fix for this bug is propably implement a native view from Swift and bridge it over to React Native
+* THREADING/ASYNC: Another protential fix for this bug is to implement a threading system to have the detection run on a separate thread or have it run asynchronously with the Camera View.
 * UI Update: I want to be able to click a back arrow or a cancel button to go back to the previous page or pause the scanning process
 * UI Update: A better UI in general would also be better in order to display the full capability of this App